On the total volume of the double hyperbolic space: Special cases of for

 taking the plus sign or the minus sign according as the origin $O$ lies outside or inside of the fixed half-space.
-If $O$ is on $H$, then $r_F=r$ and $\theta_F$ is a constant $\pi/2$. \end{lemma}
+If $O$ is on $H$, then $r_{\sss F}=r$ and $\theta_F$ is a constant $\pi/2$. \end{lemma}

-\begin{proof} Denote $\pm (r^2-r_F^2)^{1/2}$ by $c$, the signed Euclidean distance from $O$ to $H$, taking the plus sign or the minus sign according as the origin $O$ lies outside or inside of the fixed half-space.
-As $H$ is fixed, so $c$ is a constant and $\theta_F$ satisfies (see also (\ref{equation_theta_F_t}))
+\begin{proof} Denote $\pm (r^2-r_{\sss F}^2)^{1/2}$ by $d$, the signed Euclidean distance from $O$ to $H$, taking the plus sign or the minus sign according as the origin $O$ lies outside or inside of the fixed half-space.
+As $H$ is fixed, so $d$ is a constant and $\theta_F$ satisfies (see also Figure~\ref{figure_angle}, but be aware of the notational difference)